junobuild/juno/HACKING.md

 ./scripts/ledger.sh
 ```

-The generated canister ID should be `ryjl3-tyaaa-aaaaa-aaaba-cai`.

 Revert `dfx.json` and double check that you received the balance:

 ```
 npm run ledger:balance
 ```

-Next, important, the Cmc canister should be installed at this precise step because somehow its canister ID should reflect the one on mainnet
+Next, install the Cmc (note its canister ID should reflect the one on mainnet):

 ```
 ./scripts/cmc.sh
 ```

-The generated canister ID should be `rkp4c-7iaaa-aaaaa-aaaca-cai`

 Next finally deploy Juno canisters: